Weekly Prayer Schedule at Calvary

 Compline at 8 p.m.*

-We will live-stream Morning Prayer at 10 a.m.
-Sunday.
-You will receive another email with instructions on how to access it and with a service sheet to follow along.
+We live-stream Morning Prayer at 10 a.m. every Sunday.
+You can access it here.

 Weekday Morning Prayer and Compline